 - No refunds will be given without three weeks prior notice of scheduled camp session. - No refunds will be given if a camper attends part of a session, and then wants to go home.
-Have you reviewed or taken the "Ready for Camp" quiz?
-It is located on our website at ["Ready for Camp" Quiz?](#) No refunds will be given if a camper arrives for a camp session late or leaves a camp session early. - No refunds will be given if a camper is sent home early from camp due to violating the camper/parent agreement.
+Have you reviewed or taken the ["Ready for Camp" Quiz](#)?
+It is located on our website at [gswny.org/camps](#). - No refunds will be given if a camper arrives for a camp session late or leaves a camp session early. - No refunds will be given if a camper is sent home early from camp due to violating the camper/parent agreement.

-REFUNDS WILL BE CONSIDERED FOR THE FOLLOWING REASONS ONLY
+REFUNDS WILL BE CONSIDERED FOR THE FOLLOWING REASONS ONLY:

 - The registrar is notified three (3) weeks prior to the start of a girl's camp session.
 The refund consists of camp program fees less the \$25 non-refundable deposit. - A girl has a health issue (supported by physician's written recommendation) that prevents her from attending camp.
-Every effort will be made to place her in an alternate week of camp or a full refund of the registration and camp fees will be made. - If the service on a particular bus route is cancelled due to low registration.
-If we can accommodate another stop and your child is unable to attend due to lack of bus transportation a full refund will be provided. - If your daughter cannot be placed in the program(s) of her choice, a full refund of camp fees will be made. - A camper must attend summer school, as verified in writing by the school, a full refund of camp fees less the \$25 deposit will be made.
+Every effort will be made to place her in an alternate week of camp or a full refund of the registration and camp fees will be made. - If your daughter cannot be placed in the program(s) of her choice, a full refund of camp fees will be made. - A camper must attend summer school, as verified in writing by the school, a refund of camp fees less the \$25 deposit will be made.

-PROGRAM ADJUSTMENTS
+PROGRAM ADJUSTMENTS:

 - Camp Directors reserve the right to reassign a girl from one program to another - during the same week - if she does not meet the required minimum skill level for her program selection. - Camp Directors reserve the right to send any camper home if she is having difficulty adjusting to camp life.
 When this happens, parents/guardians are notified.
-Please consult the Camper/Parent Contract at the end of this packet and on your child's camper profile in Camp Doc for more detailed information. - The Girl Scouts of Western New York, Inc. reserves the right to make program adjustments due to a change in weather or other environmental conditions.
+[Please consult the Camper/Parent Agreement for more detailed information.](#) - The Girl Scouts of Western New York, Inc. reserves the right to make program adjustments due to a change in weather or other environmental conditions.